AmulyaK4/AmulyaK4/README.md

 ---

 ### 🏆 Achievements & Certifications
+  📍 proof that the hustle and the vibe coexist
 - 🧠 Oracle Cloud Infrastructure Generative AI Certified – 2024
 - 💼 Infosys Springboard Intern – 2024
 - 🎓 Crash Course in Python - by Google